- Air Quality

 The Transit Planning grant program is funded by the Federal Transit Administration.
 The Federal Transit Administration has authorized Caltrans to distribute these grant funds.

-The objective of the Statewide or Urban Transit Planning Studies is to address transit planning issues of statewide or regional significance.
-The proposed planning studies are intended to improve transit services and to facilitate congestion relief by offering an alternative to the singe occupant vehicle
+The objective of the Transit Planning for Sustainable Communities grant program is to address transit planning issues of statewide or regional significance in urban service areas with populations greater than 100,000.
+The proposed planning studies are intended to improve transit services and to facilitate congestion relief by offering a sustainable alternative to the singe occupant vehicle.

 Example Project Types: